List of modern great powers: China (1971–)

 Barry Buzan asserted in 2004 that "China certainly presents the most promising all-round profile" of a potential superpower.
 Buzan claimed that "China is currently the most fashionable potential superpower and the one whose degree of alienation from the dominant international society makes it the most obvious political challenger."
 However, he noted this challenge is constrained by the major challenges of development and by the fact that its rise could trigger a counter-coalition of states in Asia.

 Parag Khanna stated in 2008 that by making massive trade and investment deals with Latin America and Africa, China had established its presence as a superpower along with the European Union and the United States.
 China's rise is demonstrated by its rising share of trade in its gross domestic product.
-He believed that China's "consultative style" had allowed it to develop political and economic ties with many countries, including those viewed as rogue states by the United States.
+He believed that China's "consultative style" had enabled it to develop political and economic ties with many countries, including those the United States viewed as rogue states.
 He stated that the Shanghai Cooperation Organisation founded with Russia and the Central Asian countries may eventually be the "NATO of the East".

-Historian Timothy Garton Ash argued in 2011 that the International Monetary Fund predicting that China's GDP (purchasing power parity adjusted) would overtake that of the United States in 2016 – which it did in 2013 – and that a power shift to a world with several superpowers was happening in the early 21st century.
-However, China is still lacking in soft power and power projection abilities and has a low GDP per capita.
-The article also stated that the Pew Research Center in a 2009 survey found that people in 15 out of 22 countries believed that China had already overtaken or would overtake the US as the world's leading superpower.
+Historian Timothy Garton Ash argued in 2011 that the International Monetary Fund predicted that China's GDP (purchasing power parity adjusted) would overtake that of the United States in 2016 – which it did in 2013 – and that a power shift to a world with several superpowers was happening in the early 21st century.
+However, China still lacks soft power and power-projection capabilities and has a low GDP per capita.
+The article also stated that the Pew Research Center, in a 2009 survey, found that people in 15 of 22 countries believed that China had already overtaken or would overtake the US as the world's leading superpower.

 In an interview given in 2011, Singapore's first premier, Lee Kuan Yew, stated that while China supplanting the United States is not a foregone conclusion, Chinese leaders are nonetheless serious about displacing the United States as the most powerful country in Asia.
 "They have transformed a poor society by an economic miracle to become now the second-largest economy in the world.
 How could they not aspire to be number 1 in Asia, and in time the world?"
 The Chinese strategy, Lee maintains, will revolve around their "huge and increasingly highly skilled and educated workers to out-sell and out-build all others".
 Nevertheless, relations with the United States, at least in the medium term, will not take a turn for the worse because China will "avoid any action that will sour up relations with the U.S. To challenge a stronger and technologically superior power like the U.S. will abort their 'peaceful rise.'"
 Though Lee believes China is genuinely interested in growing within the global framework the United States has created, it is biding its time until it becomes strong enough to successfully redefine the prevailing political and economic order.